 Inside, the ballpark had a seating capacity of

 from behind home plate down to the first and third

 bases.
 The lower grandstand extended down the lines

 could be increased by 10,000 by allowing fans to stand in an area in

 deep centerfield.
 In right field there was a wall 12 feet high.

-However, buildings across the street allowed sans to watch the game
+However, buildings across the street allowed fans to watch the game

 for free from rooftops.
 The